chatopera/chatopera.fmc/README.md

 Make sure you can see `Messenger` appears in your left sidebar now.
 Collapse `Messenger` and click `Settings`, scroll down this page and find `Add or Remove pages`, just fill in your page created previously.

-Keep in mind, `Settings` of Developer Portal is a bridge that connect Your Facebook Page's Messenger Chatbox and [Chatopera FMC](https://github.com/chatopera/chatopera.fmc), these two components are core for your bot service.
+Keep in mind, `Messenger Settings Page` of Developer Portal is a bridge that connect Your Facebook Page's Messenger Chatbox and [Chatopera FMC](https://github.com/chatopera/chatopera.fmc), these two components are core for your bot service.
 Your Messenger App would also be available from many other channles which implemented by Facebook Messenger.

 Now, let's setup your [Chatopera FMC Instance](https://github.com/chatopera/chatopera.fmc), here, instance means a software running somewhere, such as your local Desktop or AWS Machines with these dependiences.